 Lies Police Tell

-Some of the more common lies Berry Law Firm attorneys have heard during sex assault interviews and interrogations are as follows:
+Some of the more common lies Berry Law attorneys have heard during sex assault interviews and interrogations are as follows:

 - We have your DNA;